 Resistors are usually very tiny and it is difficult to print resistance values on them.
-So color bands are printed on them that represent the electrical resistance they carry.
-These color bands are known as resistor color code.
+So, colour bands are printed on them to represent the electrical resistance.
+These colour bands are known as resistor colour code.

-To read them, hold the resistor such that the tolerance band is on your right.
-The tolerance band is usually gold or silver in color and is placed a little further away from the other bands.
+- To read them, hold the resistor such that the tolerance band is on your right.
+The tolerance band is usually gold or silver in colour and is placed a little further away from the other bands.

 Here’s an example to get you started:

-The band colours for resistor color code in order are:
+The band colours for resistor colour code in the order:

-The tolerance values represent by how much the resistance can vary from its mean value in terms of the percentage.
-A gold band represents the lowest variation, so be sure to buy these that the electronics store.
+The tolerance values represent by how much the resistance can vary from its mean value in terms of percentage.
+A gold band represents the lowest variation, so be sure to buy these at the electronics store.
 The value of the given resistance is: 22 Ω ± 5% .
 The tolerance of the resistor can be calculated as follows:

 This means that the 22 Ω resistor with a tolerance value of 1.1 Ω could range from the actual value as much as 23.1 Ω to as little as 20.9 Ω. It is important to note that the band next to the tolerance band represents the multiplier.
-All bands left of this band give the digits.
+All the bands to the left of this band represent the significant digits.
 There can be more than two such bands.
-For example,

-You can remember the number values using this mnemonic:
+You can remember the colour code values using the following mnemonic:

 BB ROY of Great Britain had a Very Good Wife